wwstrothe/pwa-budget-tracker/README.md

 ## [Description](#table-of-contents)

-Using Progressive Web Application (PWA) this application enables the user to add expenses and deposits to their budget with or without an online c
+This project takes provided starter code for a database enabled budget tracker and converts it into a functional Progressive Web Application (PWA) with offline access and functionality.
+The browser Cache API is used to store the application's HTML, CSS, and JavaScript, controlled by a service worker.
+Offline transactions are stored using Indexed DB and are automatically uploaded when a connection is restored.
+A manifest file is also provided to allow the application to be downloaded to a browser, tablet, or phone.

 ## [Installation](#table-of-contents)

-npm i
+- npm install

 ## [Usage](#table-of-contents)

-npm start
+The application is deployed at https://secure-hollows-22505.herokuapp.com/

 ## [License](#table-of-contents)